 It seems like everyone is talking about essential oils these days.
-And while you may have heard of their use when it comes to skin care or nutrition, did you know that they can also been used for cleaning?
+And while you may know how to use these natural products for skin care or nutrition, did you know they can also be used for cleaning?

-You can think of lemons as a sort of magic fruit.
+You can think of lemons as a sort of magical fruit.
 From eliminating smells to disinfecting countertops, a few squirts of this natural oil packs a punch.

 Lavender is well known for its soft, sweet smell.
 But that sweetness doesn’t extend to bugs and pests.

-• Aside from being naturally calming, lavender essential oil can help with pest control.
-Fill a large spray bottle with two cups of purified water and 25 drops of lavender and spray around your home to keep flies away.
+- Lavender essential oil can also be used as a natural pest control solution.
+Fill a spray bottle with two cups of purified water and 25 drops of lavender and spray around your home to keep flies and other bugs away.

 Peppermint has far more uses than spicing up your grande mocha around the holidays.
-This minty oil is a warning smell to pests.
+This minty oil is a natural disinfectant and antifungal, as well as a deterrent to pests.

-• A drop of Maleleuca in a cup of white vinegar that is then poured into your washing machine will not only soften clothes, but also serve as a natural antimicrobial.
+- A drop of Melaleuca and a cup of white vinegar poured into your washing machine will not only soften clothes but also serve as a natural antimicrobial.

-You don’t have to listen to us when it comes to which essential oils to use.
-Maybe you love lavender oil best, or only use Frankincense essential oil around the house.
+You don’t have to listen to us when it comes to which essential oils for cleaning to use.
+Maybe you love clove oil best or only use Frankincense essential oil around the house.
 Simply pick your favorites and see fresh results in your home.